andrew-bodine/raspi-workspace/src/github.com/andrew-bodine/release/cmd/raspi-release-proxy/README.md

 This service implements the raspi release API specification.
 Raspi release agents consume this service to implement the continuous release strategy.

+This service's main jobs are:
+- Cache bundled releases from Github repo.
+- Support a subscription API for release agents to register/un-register with.
+- Schedule individual component releases to interested asgents.

 ## Non-Functional Requirements
 [ ] Must support a configurable number of releases per component to cache.
 Assuming an average release size of 10M, if you want to support 1,000 components its